nnbaocuong99/k8s-cluster/README.md

 <br>

 > [!caution]
-> - Take your own risk before using if you modify my script. the only thing in the script i modify is just sth kinda: `IP address`, `VMame`, `Password`,...etc
+> - Take your own risk before using if you modify my script. recommend things in the script I suggest you to modify: OS version, `vm.network` (IP), `hostname`, `password`
 > - Remember to put your files in **2 separate folders**.
 > - Remember to re-name them and change the file type to <mark>`Vagrantfile`</mark> not the <mark>`.txt`</mark> or any.